« Quatrain 4 | Main | Quatrain 6 »

 کان هم رخ خوب نازنینی بوده است

-source, Dashti 37, p.
+Dashti 37, p.
 250

 har zarre ke bar ru-ye zamini budast

-gard az rokh-e naazanin be aazarm fashaan
+gard az rokh-e naazanin be aazarm feshaan

 kaan ham rokh-e khub-e naazanini budast

-ever on earth's face
+Every atom of dust ever on earth's face

-composed a radiant face,
+had once been a radiant face, a Venus-brow.

-Each particle of earth on ground you see --
+Each particle of earth on ground you see—

 A beauty proud like Venus once was she;

-Ah, gently wipe the dust from Loveling's face --
+Ah, gently wipe the dust from Loveling's face—

 That, too, was once a beauty fair and free.